NASA-PDS/naif-pds4-bundler/docs/source/01_overview.rst

 then the tag present is value and is equal to the kernel name that provides a given value to the tag.

+Kernel mapping only happens if the kernel is provided in the input plan with the archived name; not with the original name of the file.

 Requirements
 ============